SegersIan/facilitation-handbook/README.md

 [Source](https://www.youtube.com/watch?v=tJwfrxAZjKE)

+## Why the facilitator is different

+* Evokes creativity and confidence in the group
+* Honest & Transparent : I see "this" is happening, in a meta way you observe, less about the content, as facilitator you can be 100% content agnostic.
+* Pays Deep Attention at what is happening in the group at any given moment.
+(You are sheparding a group)
+* Artistic and Scientific
+* Ground and calm
+* Is a planner, prepare an event, well prepared.
+* Adaptive designer: Design a plan, but can be adaptive when necessary based on the needs.
+* Neutral and unbiased: You should not care about the result, only that there is a quality result.

 # Facilitation Types

 * Experiential Facilitation: Facilitate experiences for people to learn by doing.
 Also known as adventure or outdoor education.